Celina, Texas: Special events

-Celina is known for hosting events that brings the community together.
+Celina is known for hosting events that bring the community together.
 Each year, Celina hosts over 25 events with the majority of them occurring on the Historic Downtown Square.
 The city hosts four main events: Cajun Fest (May), Splash & Blast (July), Beware!
 Of the Square (October), Christmas on the Square (November).
 In addition, the city hosts Friday Night Markets once a month from March to November.